-Indicator Exceeds expectation Meets expectation Approaches Below expectation expectation Ability to classify Correctly and excellently Correctly classifies Correctly classifies Requires assistance to different types of mixtures classifies different types different types of some types of classify different types as homogeneous and of mixtures. mixtures. mixtures. of mixtures. heterogeneous.
-Ability to distinguish Correctly and Correctly Can only distinguish Requires assistance to between pure and impure consistently distinguishes distinguishes between some pure distinguish between substances using melting between pure and impure between pure and and impure pure and impure and boiling points. substances using melting impure substances substances using substances using and boiling points. using melting and melting and boiling melting and boiling boiling points. points. points.
-Ability to separate Correctly and Correctly separates Correctly separates Requires assistance to mixtures using different consistently separates mixtures using mixtures using separate mixtures using methods. mixtures using different different methods. different methods. different methods. methods.
+Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to classify Correctly and Correctly classifies Correctly classifies Requires assistance to different types of excellently classifies different types of some types of classify different mixtures as different types of mixtures. mixtures. types of mixtures.

+homogeneous and heterogeneous. mixtures.
+Ability to distinguish between pure and impure substances using melting and boiling points.
+Correctly and consistently distinguishes between pure and impure substances using melting and boiling points.
+Correctly distinguishes between pure and impure substances using melting and boiling points.
+Can only distinguish between some pure and impure substances using melting and boiling points.
+Requires assistance to distinguish between pure and impure substances using melting and boiling points.
+Ability to separate mixtures using different methods.
+Correctly and consistently separates mixtures using different methods.
+Correctly separates mixtures using different methods.
+Correctly separates mixtures using different methods.
+Requires assistance to separate mixtures using different methods.

-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Questions 2.0 Mixtures, Elements and Compounds 2.2 Acids, bases and indicators 16 Lessons By the end of the sub strand the learner should be able to: a) use plant extracts as acidbase indicator b) categorize different house-hold solutions as either acidic or basic using indicators. c) determine the strength of acids and bases using universal indicator d) outline applications of acids, bases and indicators in real life e) appreciate the applications of acids and bases in real life The learner is guided to: Prepare and use plant extract indicator to classify common house hold solutions as either acidic or basic, in a group. classify different house-hold solutions as either acidic or basic using indicators (use methyl orange, litmus or phenolphthalein), in a group). search, watch videos and animations showing different colours of acid-base indicators in different solutions. classify acidic or basic solutions as either strong or weak, in a group. (use universal indicator, pH scale and pH chart) .explore applications of acids and bases (include antacid tablets, common fruits in the locality, fertilizers, liming of soil, detergents).
+Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Questions 2.0 Mixtures, Elements and Compounds 2.2 Acids, bases and indicators 15 Lessons By the end of the sub strand the learner should be able to: a) use plant extracts as acid-base indicator b) categorize different house-hold solutions as either acidic or basic using indicators. c) determine the strength of acids and bases using universal indicator d) outline applications of acids, bases and indicators in real life e) appreciate the applications of acids and bases in real life The learner is guided to: Prepare and use plant extract indicator to classify common house hold solutions as either acidic or basic, in a group. classify different house-hold solutions as either acidic or basic using indicators (use methyl orange, litmus or phenolphthalein), in a group). search, watch videos and animations showing different colours of acidbase indicators in different solutions. classify acidic or basic solutions as either strong or weak, in a group. (use universal indicator, pH scale and pH chart) .explore applications of acids and bases (include antacid tablets, common fruits in the locality, fertilizers, liming of soil, detergents).
 How can you identify a substance as being acidic or basic?
 What is the significance of acids and bases?

-- Critical thinking and problem solving as learners explore applications of acids and bases. - Creativity and imagination as learners work in groups to classify acidic or basic solutions as either strong or weak.

-• Learning to learn as learners classify different house-hold solutions as either acidic or basic.
+- Critical thinking and problem solving as learners explore applications of acids and bases. - Creativity and imagination as learners work in groups to classify acidic or basic solutions as either strong or weak. - Learning to learn as learners classify different house-hold solutions as either acidic or basic.